ray-project/ray-educational-materials/README.md

 You can learn and get more involved with the Ray community of developers and researchers:

-# Connect with the Ray community

-You can learn and get more involved with the Ray community of developers and researchers:

 * [**Ray documentation**](https://docs.ray.io/en/latest)

 * [**Official Ray site**](https://www.ray.io/)